Taiwan has the luxury of being one of the freest countries in the world .

 There are also hundreds of other uses too.

-ExpressVPN is our number one pick because they offer the most extensive set of features and come highly recommended not only by ourselves but by other industry experts.
+ExpressVPN is our number one VPN for Taiwan because it offers the most extensive set of features and come highly recommended not only by ourselves but by other industry experts.
+They also offer a terrific 30-day money-back guarantee too.

 The choice is yours and if you wish to do further research it’s worth taking a look at all seven options above.

-Most importantly, don't worry too much because they've all been tried and tested.
-Plus if you're not happy with the service you choose they all offer money back guarantees which you can take advantage of.
+Most importantly, don’t worry too much because they’ve all been tried and tested.
+Plus if you’re not happy with the service you choose they all offer a money-back guarantee of at least 30 days which you can take advantage of.

 I would love to hear your thoughts about VPN use in Taiwan.
 Have you had a good or bad experience?
 Let me know in the comments section below.